5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 ### The "+" can be dangerous!

 But wouldn't it be better to use `+` rather than `*` here?
-After all we are not interested in `""` because their is nothing between the two double quotes?
+After all we are not interested in `""` because there is nothing between the two double quotes?
 Good point except that it does not work:

 ~~~
       '".+"' ⎕R '' ⍠('Greedy' 0) ⊣ 'He said "" and ""'